Sug-ar-N-Spice/Dr.Chats/README.md

 ### Pipeline

-* We may customzize and extend the chatbot to work with additional datasets or models.
+* We may customize and extend the chatbot to work with additional datasets or models.

 ## Contributing
 We welcome contributions to improve the features and capabilities of Dr. Chats.
 Please submit a pull request or open an issue if you encounter bugs or have suggestions.